ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avalanche-erc721-tutorial/README.md

 ```

 We use this function, so that we do not have to write 18 zeroes after the AVAX
 amount that a buyer would pay for a NFT.
-In reality, transfering 5 AVAX means
+In reality, transferring 5 AVAX means
 that we transfer 5000000000000000000 as a value.
 In order to not have to write
 all those zeroes, we can simply call convertTokensToWei('5') and the function
 will add the zeroes for us.